Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Harmonic expansion in a Margulis tube

-\Cref{integral *df least area close to totally geodesic} implies that asymptotically for $\int_{D}*df$ there is not much difference between a least area $D$ and totally geodesic one.
-We will construct explicit examples using totally geodesic disks, where for the hypergeometric expansions we only need to consider terms with $k=0$, since and $\int_{0}^{2\pi}s_{km}(\theta, z)d\theta=0$ when $k \neq 0$.
+\Cref{integral *df least area close to totally geodesic} implies that asymptotically for $\int_{D}*df$ there is little difference between a least area $D$ and a totally geodesic one.
+We will construct explicit examples using totally geodesic disks, which significantly simplifies the computation.
+On such a geodesic disk, for the hypergeometric expansions we only need to consider terms with $k=0$, since and $\int_{0}^{2\pi}s_{km}(\theta, z)d\theta=0$ when $k \neq 0$.
 With the change of variable $u=(\tanh r)^2$, the radial part of the harmonic equation \eqref{eq radial part of harmonic} becomes

 The solution well-defined at $0$ is

 By \eqref{harmonic equation without k},